 - The flammable gases generated may ignite leading to a fire which accelerates the runaway process and may spread the fire to other parts of the BESS or other equipment located near-by. - If the flammable gases accumulate within the container before they ignite, they may eventually ignite with explosive force.
 This type of event is unusual with solid state batteries, but has happened with an older technology container installed at McMicken in the USA in 2019. - Due to a variety of causes, thermal runaway could happen at any point during transport to the facility, during construction or operation / maintenance at the facility or during decommissioning and safe making for disposal. - Due to the containerized approach as well as the usual good practice of separation between containers, which should be applied on this project, and therefore the likely restriction of events to one container at a time, the main risks are close to the containers i.e., to transport drivers, employees at the facilities and first responders to incidents. - In terms of a worst conceivable case container fires, the significant impact zone is likely to be limited to within 10m of the container and mild impacts to 20m.
-Based on the current proposed layouts, impacts at the closest isolated farmhouses or other independent facilities are not expected. - In terms of a worst conceivable case explosion, the significant impact zone is likely to be limited to with 10m of the container and minor impacts such as debris within 50m.
-Based on the current proposed layouts, impacts at the closest isolated farmhouses or other independent facilities are not expected. - In terms of a worst reasonably conceivable toxic smoke scenario, provided the units are placed suitably far apart to prevent propagation from one unit to another and large external fires are prevented, the amount of material burning should be limited to one container at any one time.
-In this case, beyond the immediate vicinity of the fire, the concentrations of harmful gases within the smoke should be low. - For the Sunveld Energy PV, the BESS location is over 100m from busy public roads and 500m from any occupied farmhouse and in this context the location is therefore considered suitable in terms of toxic gas risks.
-This does not mean that as a precaution persons, particularly employees on site, should not be advised to shelter-in-place if there is a fire with toxic smoke, it only means that severe impacts are highly unlikely and the risks is sufficiently low.
+Based on the current proposed layouts, impacts at the closest isolated farmhouses or other independent facilities are not expected.
+In addition any general access onsite facilities such as laydown areas have been located over 20m from the BESS area. - In terms of a worst conceivable case explosion, the significant impact zone is likely to be limited to with 10m of the container and minor impacts such as debris within 50m.
+Based on the current proposed layouts, impacts at the closest isolated farmhouses or other independent facilities are not expected.
+In addition onsite structures such as buildings have been located over 50m from the BESS area, while substations have been located over 30m away. - In terms of a worst reasonably conceivable toxic smoke scenario, provided the units are placed suitably far apart to prevent propagation from one unit to another and large external fires are prevented (i.e. grass cutting in place), the amount of material burning should be limited to one container at any one time.
+In this case, beyond the immediate vicinity of the fire, the concentrations of harmful gases within the smoke should be low.
+Occupied farm houses / developments should ideally be located over 500m from the BESS and public roads over 100m. - For the Vanderkloof PV and BESS, the BESS locations are all over 100m from public roads and are positioned over 500m from any occupied farmhouse, and in this context the locations are therefore considered suitable in terms of toxic gas risks.

-VANADIUM REDOX FLOW BATTERY INSTALLATIONS
+5.1.3 VANADIUM REDOX FLOW BATTERY INSTALLATIONS

-- The most significant hazard with VRF battery units is the possibility of spills of corrosive and environmentally toxic electrolyte.
-Many preventative and mitigative features will be included in the design and operation, e.g., full secondary containment, level control/monitoring on bulk tanks, leak detection on equipment etc. (Refer to tables in section 4 under preventative and mitigative measures). - For the Sunveld Energy PV, the BESS locations should be over 100m from any water source / course and is therefore considered suitable in terms of spill management. - VRF batteries do not present significant fire and electrical arcing hazards provided they are correctly designed, operated, maintained and managed.
+• The most significant hazard with VRF battery units is the possibility of spills of corrosive and environmentally toxic electrolyte.
+Many preventative and mitigative features will be included in the design and operation, e.g., full secondary containment, level control/monitoring on bulk tanks, leak detection on equipment etc. (Refer to tables in section 4 under preventative and mitigative measures).

+- For the Vanderkloof PV and BESS, the BESS locations are over 100m from any water course and 50m from boreholes and are therefore considered suitable in terms of spill management. - VRF batteries do not present significant fire and electrical arcing hazards provided they are correctly designed, operated, maintained and managed.
 Suitable Battery Management System (BMS), safety procedures, operating instructions, maintenance procedures, trips, alarms and interlocks should be in place.
 (Refer to tables in section 4 under preventative and mitigative measures).

-LIQUID METAL BATTERY INSTALLATIONS
+5.1.4 LIQUID METAL BATTERY INSTALLATIONS